Afzhal-ahmed-s/Afzhal-Ahmed-S/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=afzhal-ahmed-s&label=Profile%20views&color=0e75b6&style=flat" alt="afzhal-ahmed-s" /> </p>

 - 🔭 I’m from **Coimbatore, Tamil Nadu**

-- 🔭 I’m currently working on **Java and Spring boot**
+- 🌱 I’m currently working at **Noduco as a Junior backend developer, Remote work**

-- 🌱 I’m currently learning **Full Stack web development in Masai school, Banglore**
+- 🌱 I’m currently learning and working in Java, SpringBoot, Hibernate, Gradle, unit test using Junit and Mockito, and Linux at work.

 - 👯 I’m looking to collaborate on **developing full stack web development applications**

-- 🤝 I’m looking to partner with someone to enhance our **data structures and algorithm skills together**
+- 🤝 I’m learning **DSA and react** to have fun and enhance my profile.
+I'm ready to be your study buddy:)

 - 👨‍💻 Find my portfolio at <a href="https://afzhal-ahmed-s.github.io" target="blank">My Portfolio</a>

-- 💬 Ask me about **Java, Spring boot, Java Script and Data structures and Algorithms.**
+- 💬 Ask me about **Java, Spring boot, and Data structures and Algorithms.**

 - 📫 Reach me at **writetoafzhalahmeds@gmail.com**